radeonxray/UFO-Exam/README.md

 # The issue: When JavaScript goes from _dynamic_ to _static_
 ![Puzzle](/BlogAssignment/dynamictypingvsstatictyping-puzzle.png)

+_Picture 2_

 One of the big changes that _TS_ introduces to _JS_, is the switch from [_dynamic typing_ to _static typing_](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb).

 The differences between the two can be explained as:
 - _Dynamic typing_: _Type-checking_ at runtime
 - _Static Typing_: _Type-checking_ at compile time

-Because of these differences, one of the benefits of _static typing_ is that code optimization and performance will in general be better than _dynamic typing_, since _static typing_ will not compile unless typing errors have been fixed, whereas _dynamic typing_ runs the risk of encountering type errors during runtime and crash the application.
+Due to these differences one of the benefits of _static typing_ is that code optimization and performance will in general be better than _dynamic typing_, since _static typing_ will not compile unless typing errors have been fixed, whereas _dynamic typing_ runs the risk of encountering type errors during runtime and crash the application.
 _Static typing_ makes _JS_ more like other languages such as [Java](https://www.java.com/en/), [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) and many more.